mightymochi/Godot_Twitch_PubSub/README.md

 In your Godot project, attach the https://github.com/mightymochi/Godot_Twitch_PubSub/blob/main/pubsub.gd script to a Node2D

 ## Step 5
-Enter the file path of your credentials into the Cred File, or enter the information into the individual variable entries.
+Enter the file path of your credentials into the Cred File, e.g. C:\Directory\File.txt, or enter the information into the individual variable entries.

 ![pubsub variables](https://github.com/mightymochi/Godot_Twitch_PubSub/blob/main/pub_sub_variables.PNG)